itaiorr/Deep-DNA-based-storage/DeepDNA-EndocderDecoder_Git/README.md

 4. Encoder_Decoder - Implemenation of our encoding and decoding algorithms.
 5. Data Utilities - Scripts that are used to parse and read our data.

+## Full End-to-End Retrieval Pipeline

+To run the full end-to-end retrieval pipeline please use the script Deep_decoding_pipeline.py that can be found in Encoder_Decoder folder.
+The full decoding pipeline includes the following components:
+1. Preprocessing of the reads - this includes primer trimming and preprocessing of the reads that are obtained from sequencing.
+This step is used to trim the unnecasrry part of the primers from the reads before passing it thru the decoding pipeline.
+2. Binning algorithm - run on the reads to create the clusters.
+This step bins the obtained reads based on the indices and the binned reads are later used as input to the DNAformer.
+3. DNAformer - this step includes creating the inference of the DNAformer, including the margin safety mechanism.
+In this step DNAformer is used to estimate the encoded sequences from the obtained reads.
+4. Decoding of the information.
+This step is used to decode the information from the DNN inference.

+Please make sure to compile the CPL algorithm (see instructions given below on this page).

+Full encoding pipeline is given in the script encode.py in Encoder_Decoder folder.

 ##CPL algorithm
 ![cpl_pic](cpl.png)
 The CPL algorithm is implemented in c++.